 “sofa group made out of cow dung ” Erlosen, municipality of Hinwil in the Zurich Oberland 1989

+In the vocabulary of urban developers, agricultural land is no man’s land.
 In the 1980s, I started to suspect that nature, on land, on water and in the air, the forestry and agricultural land and the roads were a free sporting facility for all children and everyone who earned their living in offices or in the public service.

-My attitude to the old fairy tale of condensed building on the outskirts of the city would prevent urban sprawl, the core theme of “Comfort in the recreation area”, has not changed over the years.
-Artistically, in “Comfort in the recreation area” I moved away from the urban development concept with its vocabulary of words such as “recreational space”, “public space” or “settlement space” and from the fairy tale that urban development works for the benefit of the population.
+My attitude to the old fairytale of condensed building on the outskirts of the city would prevent urban sprawl, the core theme of “Comfort in the recreation area”, has not changed over the years.
+Artistically, in “Comfort in the recreation area” I moved away from the urban development concept with its vocabulary of words such as “recreational space”, “public space” or “settlement space” and from the fairytale that urban development works for the benefit of the population.
 Together with photographer and theater artist Etienne de Graffenried and stage technician Hans Mader, the three of us built the sofa group on a scale of 2:1 out of cow dung, that I borrowed from the farmer .

 Etienne de Graffenried carefully documented the project photographically and participated in the six-day construction of the oversized seating area in wind, rain and snow.